AMOHA-98/blogxyz/projects.md

 # Projects

-## Coming Soon
+## ML Projects

-Stay tuned for projects in the works!
+Stay tuned for more projects and write-ups coming soon!